shreyakoley020102/shreyakoley020102/README.md

 - :computer: Just few months back,I completed my internship as a TA at Coding Ninjas!
 - 🤔 I’m looking for help in Web Development!
 Seems like it's endless
 - 💬 Can have a long conversation on Marvel or Cricket!
 (PS: Do not recommend me any series)
-- 📫 Have look at my [portfolio](https://shreyakoley020102.github.io/Know-Me/)!
+- 📫 Have look at my [portfolio](https://shreyakoley020102.github.io/Know-Me/) and can contact me from there!
 - 😄 Pronouns: Her

 - ⚡ Fun fact: You might see me taking breaks often!